googleforgames/quilkin/BRANDING.md

 ## Quilly, the project mascot

 Quilly is the official mascot of the Quilkin project.
 They are an adorable hedgehog welcoming all to the project.
 Quilly is not the project logo; rather they are a fun way to represent the project.
-You may modify the Quilly image and adapt if for your own use, but do credit back to the Quilkin project.
+You may modify the Quilly image and adapt it for your own use, but do credit back to the Quilkin project.

 Quilly's pronouns are they/them.